joseproenca/homepage-academic/content/authors/joseproenca/_index.md

   url: "https://cister-labs.pt"

 # Short bio (displayed in user profile at end of posts)
-bio: José Proença is a researcher and invited professor at Instituto Politécnico do Porto Instituto Superior de Engenharia do Porto, working in the Research Center in Real-Time & Embedded Computing Systems, investigating mainly coordination aspects and formal methods in the context of Cyber-Physical Systems.
+bio: José Proença is an assistant researcher and invited professor at Instituto Politécnico do Porto Instituto Superior de Engenharia do Porto, working in the Research Center in Real-Time & Embedded Computing Systems, investigating mainly coordination aspects and formal methods in the context of Cyber-Physical Systems.
 He is actively involved in a H2020 project and in 2 FCT projects, in one of which as coordinator.
 He currently belongs to the steering committee of 2 international conferences in fundamental computer science, he chaired the program committee of 5 international research venues with edited proceedings, edited 2 journal volumes, and was the member of 16 program-committees of international venues.

 interests:
 - Formal methods